 The Wake Up and Shake Up songs which accompany these sessions, encourage health and well-being and link in with the Early Years Foundation Stage areas of learning, particularly Physical Development and Communication and Language – both prime areas of learning for young children.

-Cooking in the Early Years is a great, fun experience which offers a wealth of learning and development.
+Cooking in the Early Years is an enjoyable experience which offers a wealth of learning and development opportunities.

-The cooking activities offer cross curricular learning across all seven areas of the Early Years Foundation Stage and because children enjoy the experience so much, they are not even aware they are learning new skills.
-The activity is a sensory experience often using all the five-senses making it a more engaging and truly memorable experience.
+Our Nursery’s cooking activities provide cross curricular learning across all seven areas of the Early Years Foundation Stage, and because children enjoy the experience so much, they are not even aware they are learning new skills.
+These activities are a sensory experience often using all five senses, making it a more engaging and truly memorable experience.

-Cooking also gives children knowledge on healthy food options, exploring where food comes from instigates a wide discussion.
+Cooking also gives children the opportunity to extend their knowledge about healthy food options, explore where food comes from, and encourage a wide range of discussions.

-The cooking station is an experience that is on offer at all parts of the day.
+Our cooking station is an experience that is on offer throughout the day.
 Practitioners will plan to cook with the children, but children are also encouraged to be independent and choose when they wish to cook.
 This might be once a week or every day.

-Regular cookery sessions at the Nursery will also give them valuable self-help skills whilst cooking delicious recipes that can be shared with parents.
-Some of skills children will acquire whilst cooking are listed below:
+Regular cookery sessions at our Nursery help children to learn valuable self-help skills, whilst enjoying cooking delicious recipes that can be shared with our families.
+Some of the skills children will acquire whilst cooking are listed below:

-- Promote good hygiene before beginning such as cleaning tables and washing hands
+- Promoting good hygiene before beginning, such as cleaning tables and washing hands

-- Encouraging children to name the ingredients and discuss where it has come from or how it grows; understanding the farm to fork experiences
+- Encouraging children to name ingredients and discuss where they have come from, or where/how something has been grown, and understanding the farm to fork cycle

-- Encouraging children to weigh out their own ingredients
+- Encouraging children to weigh out their own ingredients, using mathematical language.

 - Teaching children skills such as how to cut safely or how to crack an egg